 Drupal developers Per Andre Rønsen and Marco Fernandes introduced Gutenberg to everyone at Drupal Europe in Darmstadt and created the Gutenberg Drupal module to connect the editor to Drupal 8 websites.

-This Drupal 8 module is in alpha state for the moment of writing, so it is not completely ready for use.
+This Drupal 8 module is in alpha state at the moment of writing, so it is not completely ready for use.
 The module has a number of issues, and the same applies to Gutenberg editor itself.

 Considering the extensive works being performed for both the app and the module, this situation can change very quickly.